 For nature lovers, the ability to walk outside and go on a hike with no fuss makes camping Niagara Falls a dream.
 A lot of Niagara Falls campsites have pedal bike rentals so you can ride around the grounds.
 Many are also a walk or shuttle bus ride away from landmarks like the Niagara Falls waterfalls.
 You don’t have to worry about walking to a restaurant to eat.
 Just light up your campsite fire pit and start cooking your meal.

 Niagara Falls hotels offer a different type of convenience.
 Most are close by to urban destinations like top restaurants, bars and Niagara Falls attractions.
-Some hotels, like the Sheraton on the Falls Hotel, even have an indoor waterpark and casino directly connected to the hotel.
+Some hotels, like the Sheraton Fallsview Hotel, even have an indoor waterpark and casino directly connected to the hotel.
 And, of course, the ability to have food and drinks delivered right to where you’re staying is also a convenient service some visitors want.

 Both Niagara Falls hotels and sites for camping near Niagara Falls have various social atmospheres to consider.
 Both usually contain group and family activities if your party is into that, like art classes at campsites and waterpark fun at hotels.